paulkienitz/SPARE/spare05 ChangeLog.md

 5. The methods `supportLevel` and `canSimulateNavigation` are removed.
 SPARE simply initializes its global object to null if a required API, such as Promise, is missing.
 Test that for null to activate any fallback script code.

-6. Internet Explorer 11 still has some support, though it requires a polyfill to supply the Promise object.
-No other old browsers are supported anymore — no testing is done with them.
+6. Internet Explorer 11 still has some support, though it requires polyfills to supply the `Promise` object and `fetch` method.
+This is the only legacy browser for which testing is done.

-7. The first parameter of the main methods has been renamed from `elementID` to `target`.
-It can now be either a string containing an ID, or an HTMLElement object.

-8. * * * fixed onPopStateRestore
+7. * * * fixed onPopStateRestore?

-### Release 4 - ? ??, 2022
+### Release 4 - August 3, 2022

 1. Refactored the code to reduce repetition and bring the architecture closer to what will work in the future Promise-based version.